Upper Circuit on IPO Listing Day Explained | Trading Guide for Beginners

 What is my exit strategy?

-Having a well-defined plan helps reduce emotional decision-making and improves trading discipline.
+Having a well-defined trading plan helps reduce emotional decisions and improves discipline.

-The absence of an upper circuit on listing day allows the market to determine a fair price through the process of price discovery.
+The absence of circuit limits on IPO listing day allows the market to determine a fair price through price discovery.

 Rapid price movements